seblammers/sebastianlammers.com/src/routes/posts/basic-data-stuff-in-js/+page.md

 Another common thing you might want to do with your data is sorting it.
 Say you want to make sure the penguins with the lowest body mass are listed first in your data.
 How would go about that?
-While there is a native array method called `sort()`, I'm showing this rather late in this post, because I find it to be surprisingly complex.
+While there is a native array method called `sort()`, I'm showing this rather late in this post, because I find it to be surprisingly complex (there are two things to discuss).
 Here is the code you'd probably write first:

 ```js